 While you can use online tools to determine the value of your blog, it’s not the most reliable way to go about it.
 If you use these tools, you might get different results, which raises the questions about the precision of these instruments.
 They tend to use the Alexa rating and other not very precise parameters to provide you with an estimated figure.

-The final sale value of a website usually ends up being its monthly revenue multiplied by anywhere between 12 and 36.
+The final sale value of a blog usually ends up being its monthly revenue multiplied by anywhere between 12 and 36.
 That means, the buyer can expect to get a return on investment within the 1-3 year period.
 Keep in mind that this calculation will hold up only if all the relevant factors check out and if the revenue stream is stable.